-Learning how to keep produce fresh is crucial for any plant-based kitchen, both for your health and to minimize food waste.
-But it’s not just about reducing waste; mastering produce preservation also means fewer trips to the grocery store and more money staying in your pocket.
-With spring bringing an abundance of fresh, vibrant fruits and vegetables, now is the perfect time to refine your storage habits.
+With spring bringing an abundance of fresh fruits and vegetables, now is the perfect time to refine storage habits.
 While perfect storage isn’t always intuitive, this guide offers practical solutions to extend the life of your fruits and vegetables, keeping them at their peak for your whole foods recipes.

-The Importance of Keeping Produce Fresh
+The Importance of Understanding How to Keep Produce Fresh

 Sourcing Top-Quality Produce